 - 1. The church clerk shall be elected and responsible for keeping an accurate record of all business meeting transactions of the church and preparing the annual report to the church. - 2.
 He/she shall keep a register of the names and addresses of the church members, with dates of admission, dismissal, dedication of children, and deaths of members of the church. - 3.
 He/she shall issue letters of dismissal to members dismissed by vote of the church or due to inactivity, write letters of transfer of membership upon request, and keep an accurate history of the church. - 4.
-An assistant church clerk may be elected or the clerk's responsibilities shall be delegated to a church secretary if and when the church can afford to employ one.

-H. Treasurer

-- 1. The church treasurer shall be elected as the custodian of all money of the church and shall disburse these monies by checks as authorized by the church. - 2.
+An assistant church clerk may be elected or the clerk's responsibilities shall be delegated to a church secretary if and when the church can afford to employ one. - H. Treasurer - 1.
+The church treasurer shall be appointed as the custodian of all money of the church and shall disburse these monies by checks as authorized by the church. - 2.
 He/she shall be responsible for seeing that the offerings are properly received, counted, and deposited in the church's bank account. - 3.
 The treasurer's report shall be submitted to the congregation annually prior to the Annual Church Business Meeting. - 4.
-He/she must be bondable.

-I. Financial Secretary

-- 1. The church financial secretary shall be elected and shall keep at all times an itemized account of all receipts and disbursements, and shall render a monthly and annually written report of this account to the church. - 2.
-He/she shall properly credit each contributor and their offerings. - 3.
-He/she shall be responsible for preparing for mailing an annual record of contribution to donors.
+He/she must be bondable. - I. Financial Secretary - 1.
+The church financial secretary shall be elected and shall keep at all times an itemized account of all receipts and disbursements, and shall render a monthly and annually written report of this account to the church. - 2.
+He/she shall properly credit each contributor and their offerings.

-J. Trustees

-- 1. At least six (6) trustees shall be elected by the church to hold trust the property of the church. - 2.
+- 3. He/she shall be responsible for preparing for mailing an annual record of contribution to donors. - J. Trustees - 1.
+At least six (6) trustees shall be elected by the church to hold trust the property of the church. - 2.
 They shall have no power to buy, sell, mortgage, lease, or transfer any property of the church without the specific vote of the church authorizing each action. - 3.
-It shall be the function of the trustees to sign any and all legal documents involving the sale, mortgage, purchase, or lease of church property, or any other legal documents requiring the signature of the trustees for, and on behalf, of the church. - 4.
-The trustees shall serve as the budget and finance committee at the will of the church. - 5.
-The chairperson of the trustees shall direct the maintenance program of the church, working with the Senior Pastor and custodian/janitor to establish a maintenance schedule and housekeeping schedule.
+They shall secure the maintenance, repair, and/or replacement of church property.
+The chairperson of the trustees shall direct the maintenance program of the church, working with the Senior Pastor and custodian/janitor to establish a maintenance schedule and housekeeping schedule. - 4.
+It shall be the function of the trustees to sign any and all legal documents involving the sale, mortgage, purchase, or lease of church property, or any other legal documents requiring the signature of the trustees for, and on behalf, of the church. - 5.
+The trustees shall be responsible to count all church collections, complete bank deposits and transfers, and disperse funds to cover expenses in accordance with the approved annual budget. - K. Church Council - 1.
+The church council shall have as regular members the Senior Pastor, clerk, treasurer, chairman of deacons, Sunday School director, financial secretary, chairperson of trustees, and Youth director. - 2.

-K. Church Council

-- 1. The church council shall have as regular members the Senior Pastor, clerk, treasurer, chairman of deacons, Sunday School director, financial secretary, chairperson of trustees, and Youth director. - 2.
 The Church Council shall exist to recommend to the church objectives and goals; review the coordinated program plans recommended by the Senior Pastor, church officers, organizations, and committees; to recommend to the church the use of leadership, calendar time, and other resources according to program priorities; and to evaluate program achievements in terms of church goals and objectives. - 3.
 All matters agreed on by the Church Council calling for action not already provided for shall be referred to the church to be voted upon.